 Reliability and validity of the Index of Dental Anxiety and Fear (IDAF-4C+) in an Australian adult sample (Jason Armfield) – A new and improved instrument for measuring dental anxiety and fear which avoids many of the problems associated with the MDAS and Corah’s Dental Anxiety Scale, Revised (DAS-R)

-Please Handle Me With Care Dental Patient Form: This patient form was developed by people with dental anxieties.
-It is designed to identify specific fears.
+Your Wellbeing During Dental Visits: This patient form was developed by people with dental anxieties.
+It is designed to tackle specific fears as well as helping to identify victims of abuse or trauma.
 Also useful for practice websites, so patients can complete the form prior to their appointment.

 “How do we measure dental fear and what are we measuring anyway?” by Jason M. Armfield (2010).
 A review and critique of dental anxiety indices.